thesaad/container-dev/SPADE/examples/docker-runC-replace/README.md

 ## SPADE Log ##

-The file `SPADE_07.22.2021-22.29.10` is a SPADE log file which contains the result of detecting events while spade run.
+The file `SPADE_07.29.2021-22.17.12` is a SPADE log file which contains the result of detecting crossnaespaces events while spade run.
+The intial list of crossname space events can be printed using:

+`grep 'CrossNamespaces event' SPADE_07.29.2021-22.17.12.log | grep "789939"`

+This will print all crossnamespace events to inode 789939, this can further be further narrowed down to namespaces of interests. i.e of container and host etc. (Note: namespaces with -1 can be ignored if found)
 ## Audit Log ##

 shared in skype channel using commit hash.

-## DOT Graph ##
+## query ##
+query directory contains two queries.
+One with level 1 and one with level 3.
+The purpose of both queries is expressed in graph section

+##Graph ##

-The file `runc.dot.gz` under `graph` directory is the DOT graph for the program above.
-This contains a lot of vertices which can be further reduced to targetted only.
+The file `runc.dot.gz` under `graph` directory is the DOT graph for the program above with level 3 to show connections of an inode=789939 which is written by direct and symlink paths.
+Another graph alongwith svg is uploaded with level, which is disconnected graph of the same inode giving inforation of the file being accessed in different ways.